Cogniti

 Conversation history (the clock icon) will show full transcripts of individual interactions. (student interactions with your agent are anonymous, only the input and output text information is saved.)

-Remember to connect with other Faculty and ask questions in the CTSI AI Virtual Tutors MS Teams community.
+Connect with other Faculty using Cogniti and ask questions in the CTSI Gen AI in Teaching and Learning Commons MS Teams community.

 Instructions